sciserver/tip-algo-development/README.md

 that contain mappings from `auid -> eids` and `eid -> auids`.
 These need to be put into the `data` directory.

-Then to run the algorithm, run the
+Then to run the algorithm

 ```bash
 python -m src.run_algo --runtime sciserver